Autoencoders and Generative Adversarial Networks for Imbalanced Sequence Classification: Computational Study

 We consider three imbalanced datasets\footnote{Code and data are available at \href{https://github.com/code-submission/imbalanced-sequence-classification}{\url{https://github.com/code-submission/imbalanced-sequence-classification}}}.
 Each of these datasets consists of multi-feature sequence data where the data imbalance is less than 5\% (it can be as low as 0.1\%).
 The first dataset is a proprietary medical device dataset where the data comes from medical device outputs.
 The second dataset we consider is a sentiment analysis dataset that classifies IMDB movie reviews as positive or negative \cite{imdb}.
 Though the data is initially balanced, for this paper, we downsample the positive class in order to use it for an anomaly detection task.
 Lastly, we consider a power consumption dataset\footnote{\href{https://archive.ics.uci.edu/ml/datasets/individual+household+electric+power+consumption}{Individual household electric power consumption Dataset} }where the goal is to predict if voltage consumption changes significantly.
 A class corresponds to whether the voltage change is considered significant.
 For the medical device dataset and IMDB sentiment dataset, we make a single label prediction and thus we consider the seq2one model for both these datasets.
 For the power consumption dataset, we consider both the seq2seq and seq2one tasks to show that the GAN with autoencoder (GAN-AE) generated synthetic data improves model performance in both cases.

 For each of the datasets, the data is ensembled into 10 ensembles such that each ensemble contains all of the minority data and a random subset of the majority data.
+For models trained with synthetic data, we generate synthetic data for each of the 10 ensembles and train models on the augmented dataset.
 Sequences in each dataset are front-padded to the maximum sequence length for model training.
 The GAN based oversampling method is implemented using Tensorflow and the remaining models are implemented using Keras with Tensorflow.
 All models are trained with an adaptive optimizer and on a single GPU card.
 The GAN with Autoencoder model discussed in Section \ref{GAN-AE} requires 1.6 GiB and between 30.71 and 64.48 gFlops to train depending on the dataset.
 For each dataset, we tune the number of layers and number of neurons of the baseline model.
-We use the best performing model as the baseline for comparison.
+Models are trained with up to 5 layers and up to 150 neurons in each layer for all models regardless of synthetic data augmentation.
+The hyperparameters that return the highest validation F1-score are reported for each dataset and model.
+We use the best performing hyperparameter setting for a model trained without any synthetic data as the baseline model.